r0wbrt/YASDRR/README.md

-# OFDMRadar
+# YASDRR

 [![Build Status](https://travis-ci.org/r0wbrt/OFDMRadar.svg?branch=master)](https://travis-ci.org/r0wbrt/OFDMRadar)

-Functionality to transmit and receive OFDM radar signals ans process them.
+Functionality to transmit and receive radar signals and process them.
 This project is primaraly written in Haskell with the FFT used by the project written in C. Python and R used to automate some of the development tasks.